renpy/renpy/sphinx/source/screens.rst

     The image used when the button is selected and hovered.

 `action`
     The action to run when the button is activated.
-This also controls if the button is sensitive, and if the button is selected.
+This also controls if the button is sensitive if `sensitive` is not provided, and if the button is selected if `selected` is not provided.

 `alternate`
     An action that is run if the button is activated in an alternate manner.